The Redress for Survivors (Historical Child Abuse In Care) (Scotland) Act 2021: Statement of Principles Regarding Financial Contributions

 - remove a scheme contributor with retrospective effect.

-1.10 The statement of principles must include the matters which the Scottish Ministers will take into account in determining whether a financial contribution is fair and meaningful.
+1.10 Section 15 of the Act also says that the Statement of Principles must include the matters which the Scottish Ministers will take into account in determining whether a financial contribution is fair and meaningful.
 Those matters must include:

-- the circumstances in which a contribution that an organisation proposes to make over a period of time for reasons of affordability can be a fair and meaningful one,
+- the circumstances in which a contribution that a relevant organisation proposes to make over a period of time for reasons of affordability can be a fair and meaningful one, and

-- the circumstances in which a contribution that takes into account the sustainability of any services provided by the authority, organisation or other person can be a fair and meaningful one.
+- the circumstances in which a contribution that takes into account the sustainability of any services provided by a relevant organisation can be a fair and meaningful one.